RussianMartabak/askm/README.md

 # AskM
 A QnA Forum not dissimiliar with Quora but with cleaner interface.
 Made with Laravel and Bootstrap.
-Features include posting questions, answering someone's question, etc.
+Features include posting questions, answering someone's question, upvote a question, etc.